 Following the 2000 Record of Decision (ROD), the U.S. Department of Interior (DOI) established TRRP to restore the fisheries of the Trinity River affected by dam construction and related diversions of the Trinity River Division of the Central Valley Project1.

 Currently, TRRP augments gravel at five permitted sites below Lewiston Dam (Figure 1).
-For augmentation purposes, we propose to add as many as nine new sites.
-From upstream to downstream, the new sites being investigated include Dark Gulch, Bucktail, Trinity House Gulch, China Gulch, Steelbridge, and Vitzthum Gulch (Figure 1).
+For augmentation purposes, we propose to add four new sites.
+From upstream to downstream, the new proposed sites include Dark Gulch, Trinity House Gulch, Steel Bridge, and Vitzthum Gulch (Figure 1).
 The potential benefits of augmenting in new areas of the Trinity River upstream of the confluence of Indian Creek include: